 I am not a business major—can I still apply?

 Yes!
 Students from more than thirty different majors have participated in SIP.
 Each partner and project requires different skill sets.
 We find the most successful teams are ones that have interdisciplinary representation.
 The learning experience and final deliverables are always greatly enhanced when there are multiple perspectives.

 Do I get credit for participating with SIP?

 Of course!
 After you have applied and are accepted into SIP, you will enroll in BUS M 491R—Social Innovation Projects for 3 credits.
 Some major and minor programs will accept SIP as credit, depending on the project.
 We are also frequently able to get this course approved for credit in departments across campus.
 Email us to find out if your major or minor is included.

 How many hours a week will I work with my team?

-Interns will commit to nine hours each week and be available Tuesday and Thursday from 4:00–5:15 p.m.
+Interns will commit to six to nine hours each week and be available Tuesday and Thursday from 4:00–5:15 p.m.
 The following count toward weekly hours: class time, weekly meetings with partner contacts, team meetings, individual work, and some approved Ballard Center events.
 Projects and classes start after the add/drop deadline each semester and logged hours do play a role in student grades.